agnwinds/python/docs/sphinx/source/developer/cuda.rst

         ));

-        /* We now have to copy d_b_vector back to the CPU, so we can use that value in the rest of Sirocco */
+        /* We now have to copy d_b_vector back to the CPU, so we can use that value in the rest of SIROCCO */
         copy_data_to_cpu();

         return EXIT_SUCCESS;